 A relatively loose fit and softly draping fabric are the Precip pants' positive comfort attributes.
 The thin fabric is a little clingy while the bare membrane lining is cold against bare legs.
 These things are minor, especially when wearing long pants beneath, but they need to be noted.

-The Editors' Choice Mountain Hardwear Stretch Ozonic is the comfort king in our review.
-The fabric really is quite stretchy.
-And this is noticeable when you wear them.
-The softer lining and careful tailoring of the other Editors Choice Arc Teryx Alpha SL edges it ahead in this category also.
+The Mountain Hardwear Stretch Ozonic is the comfort king in our review.
+The fabric really is quite stretchy and this is noticeable when you wear them.
 Both PreCip pants (these, and the full zip version) score similarly in terms of comfort.
 The Top Pick ultralight Outdoor Research Helium is also very comfortable, especially considering just how light they are.

 Breathability and Venting

 Marmot's NanoPro fabric and coating are quite breathable, considering the price.
 For moderate efforts in all but the most thoroughly soaked environments, your body heat will push some of your perspiration, in the form of water vapor, through the fabric of the Precip pants.
 Zipped venting, like that on the Marmot PreCip Full Zip sheds hot air and moisture even better.
-Gore-Tex fabric, as featured on the Marmot Minimalist and the Editors' Choice Arc'teryx Alpha SL really does breathe better than the less expensive options.
+Gore-Tex fabric, as featured on the Marmot Minimalist really does breathe better than the less expensive options.

 These pants are compact enough to bring on all but the most ultralight of missions.
 They take up about as much space as a 12 ounce LaCroix can.
 The Top Pick Outdoor Research Helium is the undisputed packability leader.
 These are tiny.
 The PreCip pants are almost twice the size.
-The Marmot PreCip is about 75% the bulk of the Marmot PreCip Full Zip and considerably smaller than the Editors Choice Arc'teryx Alpha SL.
+The Marmot PreCip is about 75% the bulk of the Marmot PreCip Full Zip.

 At an even 8 ounces, the PreCip pants are lighter than the rainwater that will collect in your boots on a wet hike.
 Use that 8 ounces on your legs, and your boots should absorb less water.
 The weight of the PreCip pants can "pay for itself" that way.
 Now, our logic isn't bulletproof, but the point is that these aren't very heavy pants.

 The Top Pick Outdoor Research Helium pants are even lighter than the PreCip pants, while the REI Talusphere Full Zip is more than twice the mass.
-The Editors' Choice Mountain Hardwear Stretch Ozonic is only 2 ounces heavier than the PreCip.
+The Mountain Hardwear Stretch Ozonic is only two ounces heavier than the PreCip.
 Notably, the PreCip Full Zip is almost twice as heavy as the 1/4 zipped version.
 This points to the actual weight of convenience.

 These are ultralight rain pants to keep at the bottom of your pack for hikes in any climate prone to rain.